SnowyMouse/halo2-color-plate-extractor/README.md

 * `<tags>` is the path to your tags directory.
 * `<data>` is the path to your data directory.
-* `<tag-path|"all"|"all-overwrite">` can be either the path to the tag, "all" to extract all tags, and "all-overwrite" to extract all tags even if a .tif exists
+* `<tag-path|"all"|"all-overwrite">` can be either the path to the tag, "all" to recursively extract all tags, and "all-overwrite" to extract all tags even if a .tif exists

 If you want to compile this, you will need the following:
 * C++20 compiler such as GCC (G++)